 The sign-up bonus on this card makes it a great choice.
-Users can earn a Southwest Companion Pass and 30,000 points after spending $4,000 on purchases in the first 3 months.
-This is a limited time offer that ends on 2/11/19 and the companion pass is promotional meaning it will be valid through 12/31/19.
+Cardholders can earn 40,000 points after spending $1,000 on purchases in the first 3 months.
+Welcome offers this rewarding usually have spending requirements that are thousands of dollars higher.

 - Get 3,000 bonus miles every account anniversary.